Happy employees code better. Yes, you have read it right. It's the truth, and you know it, but getting software engineers

 employees one day in two weeks or so just for learning and playing.
 If you are thinking that you are not Google

-and that your business cannot finance time needed to grow your people, you might want to reconsider whether you
+and that your business cannot finance thetime needed to grow your people, you might want to reconsider whether you

-are be the best person to run that business.
+are the best person to run that business.

 of the people have the need to find a purpose in their work, except for pushing the economy forward.
-Purpose
+The purpose

 is perhaps the strongest drive amongst these three, and can give tremendous results.
 If people feel that they